 Menu

 The Virtual Leased Line (VLL) provides secure, fast and reliable office-to-office VPN connectivity between multiple locations by creating an IP tunnel that uses the bonded Internet access lines available on each side.
 VLL can enable a bonded VPN Internet pipe between two office locations or between the office and its Internet data center.
 This is accomplished via Truffle appliances at each endpoint.
-VLL can bond any type of Internet access line from any service provider including DSL, cable, T1, E1, DIA, MPLS, etc., without requiring any coordination with the ISPs.
-VLL tunnels support star and mesh topologies for office-to-office VPN.
+VLL can bond any type of Internet access line from any service provider including fiber, DSL, cable, T1, E1, DIA, MPLS, etc., without requiring any coordination with the ISPs.
+VLL tunnels support star and mesh topologies for office-to-office VPNs.
 VLL supports encryption or can work transparently with your existing VPN to accomplish VPN bonding.

 Virtual Leased Lines provide a quick Return on Investment (ROI) and lower operating expenses when used in conjunction with MPLS or as an alternative to MPLS.
 Cost-effective bandwidth is supplied through cheaper broadband lines and Quality of Service is managed by Mushroom Networks’ VLL.
 The payback period on the investment is often measured in weeks.
 You can download application notes and ROI analysis white papers here.

 Truffle (Portabella) devices have the ability to peer with a Mushroom Relay device either through the BBS, or another physical or virtual Truffle appliance hosted in the data center.
 Between the two endpoints, a VPN-like overlay tunnel is created that can orchestrate the multi-WAN paths.
-For connectivity between larger number of offices, start or mesh topologies are supported.
+For connectivity between larger number of offices, star or mesh topologies are supported.

 The Relay side of the peering tunnel can be implemented either with a Truffle physical appliance, a Truffle V (a virtual appliance running on a VMWare Hypervisor or Xen Hypervisor) or via the Mushroom Networks-hosted BBS service on Mushroom Networks’ data centers or colocated at AWS (Amazon Web Services) EC2.